-While many critics debate whether or not the proposed move to ban such items as pepper spray, water cannons, Tasers, bricks, hammers, cans of spray paint, gas masks from rallies, demonstrations and public assemblies, is a violation of constitutional rights, would the new measure make Los Angeles protests safer?
+While many critics debate whether or not the proposed move to ban such items as pepper spray, water cannons, Tasers, bricks, hammers, cans of spray paint, and gas masks from rallies, demonstrations, and public assemblies, is a violation of constitutional rights, would the new measure make Los Angeles protests safer?

 This is the question we asked our police misconduct attorney at JML Law, a reputable Los Angeles-based law firm that has represented hundreds of clients injured in protests as well as those falsely arrested in protests and wrongfully accused of protest violence.

 The council’s move was triggered by the Charlottesville rally, a protest organized by white nationalists, where one person died and 38 others were injured.
 At least 11 arrests were made during the violent protest, and many participants of the rally used improvised weapons in bloody clashes.

 Now, the Los Angeles City Council wants to ban a plethora of items, including tiki torches, baseball bats, catapults or projectile launchers, rocks, bricks, pepper spray, water cannons, Tasers, and even signs and banners that aren’t made of a soft material, (cloth, paper, plastic or cardboard), among many other items.

 The proposed ban could result in a large number of arrests of protest participants carrying “potential weapons.”
 The blurred line between a potential weapon and a non-dangerous item is what makes some civil liberties groups concerned.